Resources for Working with Farms with Commercial Agricultural Potential

 Many real estate professionals have a sincere interest in seeing working farms stay in production, and seek insights and guidance about how to market farms or farmland with commercial potential.
 Farm seekers are growing more sophisticated, and a primary tool that many farm seekers use in their farm search is the MLS and other real estate listings.

 LFG has compiled the resources below to help real estate professionals better understand and serve commercial farm buyers.
-These and more are provided to participants in our training for real estate professionals.

 - Tutorial of the Vermont Natural Resources Atlas – A Resource for Farm Mapping